The influence of Parker spiral on the reflection-driven turbulence: Theoretical Framework

-where we neglected the residual energy and use $\langle|\tilde{\bm z}^+|\rangle^2 \approx (\tilde{z}^+)^2$ (mean square amplitude).
-The phenomenology in \cref{energy dynamics} predicts $\tilde{E}\propto a^{-1}$, giving $\mathcal{Q}\propto a^{-3}$.
-Here $\mathcal{Q}$ is the heating rate per co-moving volume (not per physical volume); this $\mathcal{Q}\propto a^{-5}$ when expressed per unit physical volume.
 Interestingly, this heating rate does not depend on the nonlinear rate or scale of the turbulence, because a smaller transverse scale $z^+$ damps $z^-$ more rapidly, a smaller $\ell_\perp$ implies that $z^-$ has smaller amplitude for the same reflection rate $\mathcal{R}$.
 This lower amplitude then cancels the increased nonlinear rate coming from the smaller scale of $z^-$, thus leading to the same overall efficiency at damping $z^+$.

 The RDT framework rests on following assumptions that demand careful scrutiny.
 First, the nonlinear damping rate provided by the turbulence is \( {z}^\mp/\ell_\perp \), implying strong turbulence (\(\chi_{\rm A} \sim 1\)) for validity (but see related weak turbulence version in \citealt{Chandran2019}), which leads to the same scaling.
 Second, the phenomenology assumes that a single dominant scale \(\ell_\perp\) governs both \(\tilde{z}^+\) and \(\tilde{z}^-\); this $\ell_\perp$ cancels in the heating rate \(\mathcal{Q}\), but in principle could be different for \(\tilde{z}^+\) and \(\tilde{z}^-\) (indeed, this was seen by \citealt{Meyrand2025}).
 Third, anomalous coherence, with $\tilde{z}^-$ carried along by $ \tilde{z}^+ $, is required to preserve the $\tilde{z}^-$ balance and to justify neglecting the ($ v_{\rm A} \cdot \nabla $) term in our first assumption.
 Fourth, \(\tilde{z}^-\) must adjust to reflection-nonlinear equilibrium faster than background changes; this requirement reduces to \(\chi_{\rm exp} \gtrsim 1\).
 Fifth, reflection in the \(\tilde{z}^+\) equation must be negligible (\(\mathcal{R}^+ \tilde{z}^- \ll \mathcal{N}^+ \tilde{z}^+\)), which likewise reduces to the same \(\chi_{\rm exp} \gtrsim 1\) condition.